opensupporter/osdi-docs/README.md

 ### Pagination
-The parameters $page_size and $offset control pagination.
+The parameters $per_page and $page control pagination.

-* $page_size specifies how many results to return per page
+* $per_page specifies how many results to return per page
-* $offset specifies the starting point or offset to start with.
+* $page specifies the starting page to start with.

 ### Expand / Mixins